solomonxie/docker-rpi/README.md

-# docker-rpi-nas
+# docker-rpi
-Dockerfiles for building NAS on Raspberry Pi
+Dockerfiles for Raspberry Pi

 ## Webdav
 Thanks for `morrisjobke` who has built a popular Webdav docker for Ubuntu.